Dzibanche: Location and etymology

+The original name of the city was Kaanu'l, meaning "place of snakes", and from this toponym also takes its name the city's ruling dynasty.

 The name Dzibanche means "writing on wood" in the Mayan language; taking its name from the sculpted wooden lintels of the Temple of the Lintels.
 Dzibanche is situated 130 km northeast of the contemporary city of Calakmul.
 The ruins lie in the south of Mexico's Quintana Roo state, a short distance inland from the Bacalar Lagoon.
 The ruins of the city are situated on a raised area surrounded by an extensive area of seasonal swampland, known as a bajo, featuring particularly fertile soils.

 History

-During the Early Classic period of Mesoamerican chronology the city may have been the seat of the Kan ("snake") dynasty that later ruled from Calakmul to the southwest; Dzibanche appears to have been the Kan capital in the 5th and 6th centuries.
-The hieroglyphic stairway at Dzibanche contains the earliest known use of the Kan dynasty Emblem glyph, dated to AD 495.
-Around 580 to 590, the Kan dynasty apparently moved their dynastic seat to Calakmul.
+During the Early Classic period of Mesoamerican chronology the city was the seat of the Kaan kingdom dynasty that later ruled from Calakmul to the southwest; Dzibanche appears to have been the Kaan capital in the 5th and 6th centuries.
+The hieroglyphic stairway at Dzibanche contains the earliest known use of the Kaan dynasty Emblem glyph, dated to AD 495.

+The Kaan dynasty of Dzibanche started a great territorial expansion conquering and having domain of near sites of southern Quintana Roo and Campeche like El Resbalón, Los Alacranes, Pol Box and Dzibantunich, sites where monuments with hieroglyphic mentions to the Kaan dynasty have been found, and also having military alliances with further sites like Naranjo and El Caracol.
+The great expansion of the Kaan dynasty power and influence came with conflicts with the rulers of Tikal when it reached near their territory, the influence and control of Dzibanche in sites of northern Petén made it easy to penetrate the Tikal domains achieving effective attacks that ended with the defeat of Tikal and victory of Dzibanche in 562 AD.

+Around 580 to 590, the Kaan dynasty apparently moved their dynastic seat to Calakmul.
 At the end of the Terminal Classic period, Dzibanche was one of the last cities in the Maya area to create a dated hieroglyphic text, in AD 909.

 Site description

 Dzibanche was a large city featuring architecture in the Peten style.
-Excavations have uncovered a hieroglyphic stairway depicting sculpted representations of bound captives, captured by Yuknoom Ch'een I, a Kan dynasty king of Dzibanche.
-One of these captives is named as Yax K'ahk' Jolo'm and, although his place of origin is not mentioned in the accompanying text, the form of his name indicates that he came from a city relatively close to Dzibanche itself.
+Excavations have uncovered a hieroglyphic stairway depicting sculpted representations of bound captives, captured by Yuknoom Chʼeen I, a Kaan dynasty king of Dzibanche.
+One of these captives is named as Yax Kʼahkʼ Joloʼm and, although his place of origin is not mentioned in the accompanying text, the form of his name indicates that he came from a city relatively close to Dzibanche itself.
 At least two of sculpted blocks may date to the 5th century AD.

 The most important structures at Dzibanche include the Temple of the Captives, the Temple of the Lintels and the Temple of the Owl.
 The K'inichna' Pyramid is a large temple located outside of the site core.
 The Lamay Group is a small outlying architectural group that formed a part of the city.